mrkkrp/para/README.md

 “[software rot](https://en.wikipedia.org/wiki/Software_rot)”) and
 Smartparens.

 So what the problem with this package?
-In my opinion it's bloated or in other words it tries to do too much.
+In my opinion it's bloated, or in other words it tries to do too much.
 This is in conjunction with the fact that it needs more energy from contributors/maintainer to remain in good state.
 This is free software and it's mostly unpaid, but if you start doing